-How to Help a Child at Christmas?
-Stuff a Shoebox!
+How to Help a Child in Need With a Samaritan's Purse Shoebox

 'And what to my wandering eyes should appear?" - A Shoebox!

-Christmas has many symbols: green wreaths, red candy canes, reindeer, fat men with white beards, tall pine trees, poinsettias...
-But, shoeboxes?
+Christmas has many symbols: green wreaths, red candy canes, reindeer, fat men with white beards, tall pine trees, poinsettias, and. . .shoeboxes?

 My husband's group at work was looking for something charitable to do.
 He told them about Operation Christmas Child, and they went out and bought so much stuff they filled a dozen shoeboxes!